 Where is Ubud

 North of Bali’s capital Denpasar you can find the cultural capital of Bali, Ubud.
 A city filled with markets, restaurants, temples and surrounded by beautiful waterfalls it is a place that must be on your Bali itinerary.
 You can easily reach the city within an hour by taxi from some of the coastal towns in Kuta such as Canggu or Seminyak.
-Explore rice fields, or the monkey forest, Ubud has it all.
+Explore rice fields, or the monkey forest, there are so many things to do in Ubud.
 To give you a better idea, check the map below to see where Ubud is located!

 With Ubud being one of Bali’s most popular tourist destination there is a large amount of accommodation available.
-From budget homestays to luxury resorts, there is something for everyone’s liking.
+From budget homestays to luxury resorts, there is something for everyone’s liking, all depending on your personal preferences and your travel budget for Bali.
 Read our recommendations below!

 How to get to the Tukad Cepung Waterfall